oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 * Host:  host name of HTTP server:listening port number (if other than port 443)
 * Content-type:  application/openc2-cmd+json;version=1.0 (when using the default JSON serialization)

+The following HTTP request header SHOULD be populated when transferring OpenC2 Commands:
-* X-Request-ID: contains the request_id supplied by the Producer
+* X-Request-ID: if a request_id is supplied by the Producer, the supplied value SHOULD be placed in the X-Request-ID header

 The following HTTP response headers MUST be populated when transferring OpenC2 Responses:

 * Content-type: application/openc2-rsp+json;version=1.0 (when using the default JSON serialization)
-* X-Request-ID: contains the request_id received in the HTTP POST containing the OpenC2 Command, if any
+* X-Request-ID: if the X-Request-ID header was populated in the HTTP POST containing the OpenC2 Command, the X-Request-ID header in the Response MUST be populated with the value that was received in the POST

 The following HTTP request and response headers SHOULD be populated when transferring OpenC2 Commands and Responses when the Consumer is the HTTP/TLS server:

 * Date: date-time in the preferred IMF-fixdate format as defined by Section 7.1.1.1 of RFC 7231; the conditions for populating the Date: header specified in Section 7.1.1.2 of RFC 7231 SHALL be followed

 Example messages can be found in Annex B, section B.1.